ElucidataInc/polly-docs/docs/Apps/metabolomics_data_analysis.md

 ## User Input

-The following are the inputs of the preset, which needs to be specified if the user launches the preset from the Applications interface.
+The following are the inputs of the application, which needs to be specified if the user launches the application from the Applications interface.
 The fields are pre-populated if it is launched from a data lake.
 The inputs are:
 * *Repo ID(repo_id)*: The repo id of the data lake from which you want to fetch the data.
 * *Dataset ID(dataset_id)*: The name of the dataset you want to fetch from the data lake.
 * *Dataset ID Column(dataset_id_col)*: The column which contains the names of the datasets('dataset_id' for all the data lakes).

 ## Tutorial

-Select *Metabolomics Data Analysis* from the dashboard under the Studio Presets tab.
+Select *Metabolomics Data Analysis* from the dashboard under the Studio Applications tab.

 ![Polly Dashboard](../img/Metabolomics Data Analysis/metabolomics_preset_1.png) <center>**Figure 1.** Polly Dashboard</center>